-Top 10 Things to do in Panama City, Panama
+Top 15 Things to Do in Panama City, Panama Visiting for the First Time

-Your first thought may be of the Panama Canal when you think of Panama, but there’s a lot of other great things to do in Panama City.
+Your first thought may be of the Panama Canal when you think of Panama, but there are a lot of other great things to do in Panama City.
 Surprised?

 Don’t be!
-Panama City is a really fun city with a historic section, a UNESCO World Heritage Site, incredible culture, and so much more.
-You may visit for the Panama Canal, but there’s a lot more to this city.
+Panama City is an entertaining city with a historical section, a UNESCO World Heritage Site, incredible culture, and so much more.
+You may visit the Panama Canal, but there’s a lot more to this city.

-This article includes ten of my favorite things to do in Panama City.
+This article includes fifteen of my favorite things to do in Panama City and some other great things to do if you have the time.
 Read on to find out more!

-Panama City is a fun place to visit with a lot of diverse things to do.
-You can explore both the modern and the historic sections of the city or check out the major engineering feat of the Panama Canal.
+Panama City is a fun place to visit, with a lot of diverse things to do.
+You can explore the city’s modern and historic sections or check out the major engineering feat of the Panama Canal.
 There is something for everyone.

 1. See the Panama Canal – #1 Thing to Do in Panama City